 Finish your day with the slow melancholy of Fado.
 The city offers live Fado at every corner, but you want to go to Tasca do Chico for some of the best casual Fado from the city in a local and casual bar.
 No touristy dinner+concert here, just you, the music and a good glass of wine.
 There’s standing room only, so get there for 8.30 pm and wait in line outside — the wait’s worth the authenticity of the experience.

 For din, our fav little spot is Senhor Uva.
 It’s a small place, with an incredible vegetarian menu and natural wines.
-Make a reservation.
+Another fave is Da Noi, in the Lapa area.
+Make a reservation for either!

 by Oum El Khazzani.